Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Cavaliers covered the spread in their only game when favored by 10.5 points or more.

-- Virginia is 3-1 against the spread and 4-1 overall in games when it puts up more than 28.8 points.
+- When Virginia puts up more than 28.8 points, it is 3-1 against the spread and 4-1 overall.

-- In games that Virginia amasses over 429.2 yards, the team is 3-2 against the spread and 4-2 overall.
+- In games that Virginia piles up over 429.2 yards, the team is 3-2 against the spread and 4-2 overall.

-- This year, the Cavaliers have turned the ball over nine times, while the Blue Devils have forced nine.

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.